Updated to January 2024. Please use the menu.

 Health

 I have bipolar disorder with some serious episodes from my teenage years onwards.
 While controlled to some extent by medication, it is exacerbated by external events.
-I have found that being involved in art and crafts is essential to my mental well being.
+In late October 2023 I was hospitalised with mania, brought on by alterations in my medication (the fifth episode of mania) after a clear extent of over 20 years.

 Textile art

-For a significant portion of my life I have been involved in archaeology, artefact illustration, interpretating and narrating the story from past excavations and with pottery identification (as an assistant to Alan Vince).
-While this life is reflected in some of my recent work I didn't return to textiles until 2006.
+For most of my life I have been involved in archaeology, artefact illustration, interpretating and narrating the story from past excavations and with pottery identification.
+I didn't return to textiles until 2006 after enjoying an exhibition in Lincoln library.
+As part of the Bailgate Embroiderers’ Guild I learnt a lot of new skills.
+These days I belong to Lincoln Stitch club and Lincolnshire Textiles.

 Photography